frawst/cs207-chaykowj/README.md

-# CS207 - Justyn Chaykowski
+# CS207 / CS 205 - Justyn Chaykowski

 This repository contains codified class notes, and tools created with relevant applications.
-Some examples include (TODO: Make good examples.)
+Some examples include a localfile/git repo mover/copier (TODO:
+Add more good examples.)
 See below for brief descriptions of every directory/project.

 Everything within this repository is protected by MIT License under
        (c) 2017 Justyn Chaykowski